attilagk/monoallelic-brain-research/notebook/2016-08-08-imprinted-gene-clusters/2016-08-08-imprinted-gene-clusters.md

 ## Motivation

 Imprinted genes form **clusters** of one or more genes.
 Previous work by Ifat established the **imprinting status** of each gene as either known to be imprinted, *not* known to be imprinted but near an "known" gene, or else neither.
-I refer to these three categories as "known", "candidate, <1MB" and "candidate", respectively.
+I refer to these three categories as "known", "nearby candidate" and "candidate", respectively.

 The main question queries the mechanism of the age effect on imprinting (loss, gain or lack of effect).
 In particular: does age regulate genes within some cluster in a concerted or an independent manner?